 - Arrest you for refusing to consent to a search

-It is essential to know your rights when being pulled over by an officer.
+Knowing your rights when being pulled over by an officer is essential.

-During a traffic stop, you have the right to ask these questions and say or do these things:
+During a traffic stop, you have the right to ask these questions and take these actions:

-- If a police officer in plain clothes stops you, you can ask for proper identification.
+- If a police officer stops you in plain clothes, you can ask for proper identification.

 - You can ask for clarification on why you have been pulled over.

-- You can ask the police officer to move to an area with better lighting or more populated.
+- You can request the police officer to move to an area with better lighting or where more people are present.

-- You can say, “I do not consent to this search,” if they decide to search your vehicle so it is known and can be used in your defense later if needed.
+- You can assert, “I do not consent to this search,” if they decide to search your vehicle, ensuring it is known and can be used in your defense later if needed.

-- If you are arrested, you have the right to remain silent and wait to answer any questions until you have legal representation.
+- If you are arrested, you have the right to remain silent and wait to answer any questions until you have legal representation and a lawyer to strategize for your criminal defense.